 Profession: Ford Motor Company Founder

-Why Famous: Henry Ford introduced the Model T Ford automobile in October 1908, the world's first mass produced car.
+Biography: Henry Ford introduced the Model T Ford automobile in October 1908, the world's first mass-produced car.
 In producing an automobile for the middle classes instead of just for the wealthy, Henry Ford help change American society forever.

 Prior to this Ford had spent many years perfecting different engines and models, including leaving an original company bearing his name that later became the Cadillac Automotive Company.